 But behind-the-scenes content is not just for in-house teams.
 Nowadays, most candidates will look up agencies that contact them to see what they’re like before agreeing to be put forward for a role (so make sure your profiles are selling you well!).
 An agency with a good personality presence on Instagram will be recognised as one that’s forward-thinking, transparent, and that cares about their team (and their candidates).

-You can also include hashtags in your Instagram TV posts.
+You can also include hashtags in your Instagram Reels.
 Which takes me to my next point…

 For sourcing candidates